ccnmtl/compiled3/content/articles/ux-colors.md

 * Amber is warm, inviting, playful, and it focuses attention.
 * In maps, it represents a way of getting somewhere, and building blocks of interest.
-In Locus Tempus, amber is used to group parts and actions that lead the completion of an activity or action.
+In Locus Tempus, amber is used to group parts and actions that lead to the completion of an activity or action.

 ### Accent: Green